CFA19SCM95L/CS525/Assignment1/README.txt

-2. createPageFile (char *fileName)
-        Creates a file with a specified name.
-If it already exists, it allows you to either overwrite it or leave it as it is.
-File stream is initially opened in read mode.
-        If the user chooses to overwrite the file, or if the a file with the specified name does not exist, the file stream is opened in write mode and a new page is allocated.
+2. createPageFile (char *fileName) overwrite the file is existed , or if the file does not exist, the file stream is opened in write mode and a new page is allocated.
-        If the user chooses not to overwrite the file, the file stream is closed.

 3. openPageFile (char *fileName, SM_FileHandle *fHandle)